Will-GuiSKJ/Bannerlord.Actus.Purus/Roadmap.md

 1. More dialogue variation in existing conversations to better the roleplay aspect
 1. Enhanced minor quests with better story arcs
 1. Add new quests, including fleshing out minor factions
-1. Add way to recruit minor faction units dialogs
+1. Add way to recruit minor faction units through dialogs

 ### Character Creation
 Add many more background options to allow more different builds and role-play opportunities.